JetBrains/teamcity-documentation/topics/integrating-teamcity-with-jira.md

 </td></tr></table>

-Nota that a user configured in the connection to Jira should have sufficient permissions to view issues that can be mentioned in TeamCity.
+Note that a user configured in the connection to Jira should have sufficient permissions to view issues that can be mentioned in TeamCity.
 Also, TeamCity users will be able to view details in TeamCity for all issues to which the configured user has access.

 ## Reporting TeamCity Build Statuses to Jira Cloud